 In Disaster Preparedness for Women, Diane Vuković takes a refreshingly level-headed approach to prepping specifically geared towards women.
 Available in paperback or on Kindle

 When it comes to weapons, you’ll see a lot of arguments along the lines of “Is a knife or gun better for self-defense?”
 Anyone who says that one is better than the other is overlooking the importance of distance.
 Many self-defense weapons only work at specific distances.

 Tueller and 21 Foot Rule

 In 1983, a police Sergeant named Denis Tueller wondered how close would be “too close” to draw your weapon in time if an attacker with a knife was rushing toward you.
 He did a series of tests, and the results were published in SWAT Magazine.

 Tueller found that it only takes 1.5 seconds for a person to cover 21 feet.
 Even elderly or unfit people could cover this much ground in 1.5 seconds.
 Physical fitness only starts to matter at longer distances.

 That means anyone within 21 feet of an armed attacker is in the danger zone.

-A lot of firearm owners react to this information by running “Tueller drills” where they practice drawing their weapons and shooting at a target at 21 feet.
+Many firearm owners react to this information by running “Tueller drills,” where they practice drawing their weapons and shooting at a target at 21 feet.
 While this is a good drill to practice, it overlooks an important reality:

 Most Attacks Occur at Very Close Range

-Almost every single attack is going to happen at a close range, usually within 4 feet.
+Almost every attack will happen at a close range, usually within 4 feet.
 Attackers hide in blind spots and jump out to surprise their victims.
 They wait for them in the backseats of their cars.
 Or, for many women, the attacker breaks into their home at night and climbs on top of them while they sleep…